GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/NIRIImg-DRTutorial/03_extended_cmdline.rst

 The sky frame comes from off-target sky observations.
 We feed the pipeline all the on-target and off-target frames.
-The software will split the on-target and the off-target appropriately as long as the first frame is on-target.
+The software will split the on-target and the off-target appropriately.

 The master dark and the master flat will be retrieved automatically from the local calibration database.
 Again, the user BPM needs to be specified on